Earn your Doctorate of Education of Leadership & Higher Education – online

 - Predictive Analytics in Higher Education & Leadership

-- Empirical Methods: Introduction to Statistics for Research
+- Research Methods I: Introduction to Practice-based Research

 - Dissertation Research: Implementation, Analysis, Defense

 - Design Thinking: Creativity & Innovation